 Talk to your supplier about your requirements

 Choose a supplier who understands your data cleaning requirements.
 You may want different levels of matching when de-duplicating or you may want a different level of suppression when screening against the deceased files so talk to your supplier and ensure you both know the level

 Allow time for the work to be done

 Often data cleaning is done at the last minute before a campaign but short notice can result in errors so give your supplier time to do the work.

 A good supplier should provide you with a non-disclosure agreement (NDA ) ensuring that your valuable data is not sold on.

 Don’t clean your whole database in one go if you aren’t going to use it as the information will have changed by the time you get round to using it so only screen that data you want to contact.

 Also if you have people on your database that have requested not to be contacted or you have a suppression flag on your database then don’t waste your time or money cleaning these records again

 Flag your records rather than delete

 Deleting records rather than flagging records may be a cheaper option when doing a campaign however if you flag the suppressed record you save money in the long run as you aren’t paying over and over again for the same record to be matched.
-Plus you can action your different suppression files accordingly – for example a gone way could be matched against the new address file at a later date.
+Plus you can activate your different suppression files accordingly – for example, a gone way could be matched against the new address file at a later date.